yodertv/Reminders/README.md

 ## History

+### Run vercel in build directory 2024.11.26
+- Fixed build and route declarations.
+- Updated run-book.
+- Learned the vercel dev reads the .env file I deploy in build.
+Only needed for main.js.

 ### Clean up build processs 2024.11.25
 - Review and refactor all build and environment variables.
 - Move MONGO_USER_DB_NAME from build_props to env var.